Chiefkufre/alx-zero_day/README.md

-My first readme
+my first readme
-Teaching someone how to use git
+Teaching someone how to use git-update